Oyun-Teknolojileri/ToolKit/README.md

  - Update picking queries to utilze octree.

 ### Editor
-- Editor Improvements
+ - Editor plugins for enhencing the editor capabilities.
-  - Transform gizmo improvements.
-  - Viewport orbit view improvements.
-  - Sound & Image import with drag & drop.
-  - Asset viewer improvements.
-- Game Plug-In
-  - Play - pause - stop the current scene which require, compiling & loading of the game play plugin and run it within editor.
+ - Create sound entity for the editor.

 ### Engine
+- Implement Entity Component System.
 - Play 3d sound.
-- Play background sound.
 - Replace openal with  MojoAL.

-- Create sound entity for the editor.
+### Platform
+- Publish menu for Windows And Web.
+- Android support.
+- FireBase for mobile monetization and mobile backend.

 ## Final Words

-Project is in active development and I am planing to use it in my current and feature projects.
+Project is in active development.
 Feel free to play around with it and get in touch with me.

 Enjoy!